git range-diff compares two commit ranges (two versions of

 Here’s a longer example from the Linux kernel, which I believe requires

-superhuman abilities to understand (made more difficult by the ##
+superhuman abilities to understand (made more difficult by the ## and @@

 lines appearing in the context of neighbouring diff hunks):